 You don’t have to default entirely—you can make a few adjustments and get back on track without doing significant damage to your credit.

-What Is Loan Modification?
+What Is a Loan Modification?

 Options for Loan Modifications

-Principal reduction: Lenders can eliminate a portion of your debt, allowing you to repay less than you originally borrowed.
-They also recalculate your monthly payments based on this decreased balance, so they should be smaller.
-Lenders are typically reluctant to reduce the principal on loans.
-Instead, they’re more eager to change other features of your loan (which may result in more profit for them—not losses).
-If you’re fortunate enough to get approved for principal reduction, discuss the implications with a tax advisor before moving forward because you might find that owe taxes on the forgiven debt.
+- Principal reduction: Your lender can eliminate a portion of your debt, allowing you to repay less than you originally borrowed.
+It will recalculate your monthly payments based on this decreased balance, so they should be smaller.
+Lenders are typically reluctant to reduce the principal on loans, however.
+They’re more eager to change other features which can result in more of a profit for them—not a loss.
+If you’re fortunate enough to get approved for a principal reduction, discuss the implications with a tax advisor before moving forward because you might find that owe taxes on the forgiven debt.
 This type of modification is usually the most difficult to qualify for.

 How to Get a Loan Modification

-- Expenses: How much you spend each month, and how much goes toward different categories (like housing, food, and transportation)
+- Expenses: How much you spend each month, and how much goes toward different categories like housing, food, and transportation

 Mortgage Modification Scams and “Helpers”

 Unfortunately, homeowners in distress attract con artists.
 Beware of promises that sound too good to be true.
 It’s best to work directly with your lender to be on the safe side.

 Some organizations will promise to help you get approved for a loan modification, but these services come at a steep price and you can easily do everything yourself.
 They typically charge you, sometimes exorbitantly, to do nothing more than collect documents from you and submit them to your lender on your behalf.